 You’ve paid $390 for a ticket to Burning Man this year and may have purchased a vehicle pass for another $80.
-That’s almost $500 before you even get gas in your car or buy plane tickets, which we know can put folks in a financial pinch.
+That’s over $500 before you even get gas in your car or buy plane tickets, which we know can put folks in a financial pinch.
 Participants go to great lengths to get to Black Rock City, and we’d like to let you know where your ticket money goes.
 Our hope is to give a little insight as to why tickets cost what they do.

 Where Does the Money Come From?